Have all natural, organically grown Ginger delivered to your doorstep with Mayani!

 The phenolic compounds in ginger are known to help relieve gastrointestinal (GI) irritation, stimulate saliva and bile production, and suppress gastric contractions as food and fluids move through the GI tract.

 At the same time, ginger also appears to have beneficial effects on the enzymes trypsin and pancreatic lipase, and to increase motility through the digestive tract.
-This suggests ginger could
+This suggests ginger could help prevent colon cancer and constipation.

 Chewing raw ginger or drinking ginger tea is a common home remedy for nausea during cancer treatment.